pawrks/pico-sensor/README.md

 -   Convert 16-bit digital water data to readable numbers
 -   Convert all sensor data to binary packet readable by Zabbix
 -   Connect and send data with Zabbix sender protocol
--   Configure Zabbix trapper to receive data from sensors
+-   Configure Zabbix trapper to receive data from sensors with shell script

 ## Requirements